CarManBelarus/ai-spotify-playlist-generator/EN/README.md

 2.  **Add the AI Script Code:**
     *   Open the `AI_Playlist.gs` file you just created.
-    *   Copy the entire code from the `AI_Playlist.gs` file located in the `EN/` folder of this repository and paste it into your new file.
+    *   Copy the entire code from the `AI_Playlist.gs` file in this repository and paste it into your new file.

 3.  **Configure the AI Script:**
     *   In the `AI_Playlist.gs` file you just added, find the `AI_CONFIG` block at the very top.